-Google Home, for those that missed Sundar Pichai's opening keynote at this year's Google I/O conference, is a voice-activated product that brings the Google assistant to any room in your house via a Wi-Fi-connected speaker.
+Google Home is a voice-activated product that brings the Google assistant to any room in your house via a Wi-Fi-connected speaker.

-It was something Pichai had waxed poetic on-stage about a few months ago, and has since completely fallen off the radar for most people.
-But that will change come Google's big October press event.
+It was something Pichai had waxed poetic on-stage about a few months ago, and then proceeded to fall off the radar for most people.
+However that all changed at October's #madebygoogle event, where the search giant finally announced its pricing and availability.

 What is Google Home?